Get-Your/Get-Your/README.md

         -- This is so all tables GRANTs apply to new tables as well ALTER DEFAULT PRIVILEGES FOR USER <privileged_user> GRANT SELECT, INSERT, UPDATE, DELETE ON TABLES TO base_role;

+# User Administration

+The following Postgres functions have been created for user administration through the IQ verification process:

+...

+> Note that a function cannot have more that 100 arguments, so income verification is limited to 100 users at a time and program enrollment is limited to 99 users.

 # Request a Consultation